Cash for Keys Offer Letter & Cash for Keys Agreement

 Cash for Keys Agreement

-If the cash for keys offer letter works, or the occupant is otherwise agreeable to leave in exchange for payment, landlords often request an agreement to be signed by the landlord and tenant in agreeing to cash for keys.
+If the cash for keys offer letter works, or the occupant is otherwise agreeable to leave in exchange for payment, landlords often request an agreement to be signed by the landlord and occupant in agreeing to cash for keys.
 This provides documentation for the occupant that they will be paid and for the landlord that they have possession after paying.
 The sample cash for keys agreement below drafted under California law can be used in conjunction with consulting a real estate litigation lawyer.
 It is important to obtain the signature of all parties in possession of the property, whether they are on the lease or not.

 CASH FOR KEYS AGREEMENT